AmpersandTarski/documentation/installation/installing_ampersand.md

 * In order to run the generated prototype, you need the following on the computer that you are using:
  * a working SQL database server.
 You must ensure that this server has an account for localhost, that has a user called `ampersand` with a password `ampersand`, with rights to create/read/update/delete databases as well as their contents.![](databaseuserconfig.jpg)
  * a working (configured) web server that can run PHP (5.5 or higher).
 The webserver must run on `localhost` and listen on port 80, which is pretty default.
-A practical way to arrange for this is to install [XAMPP](https://www.apachefriends.org/download.html), and create the `ampersand` database account.
+A practical way to arrange for this in Windows is to install [XAMPP](https://www.apachefriends.org/download.html), and create the `ampersand` database account.